Kamień Pomorski

-Kamień is the first known capital of the Duchy of Pomerania.

 In 2015 the town had a population of 8,921 inhabitants.

 Etymology and names

 The name of the town in English translates as "Pomeranian Stone".
-It has its origins in the Wendish language.
-The first mentions of the town appeared in the Life of Otton from Bamberg,Civitas ducis Camina by Herbord, Castrum magnum Gamin by Eb, and In urbe Games.
+It has its origins in the Slavic Lechitic language.
+The first mentions of the town appeared in the Life of Otto of Bamberg,Civitas ducis Camina by Herbord, Castrum magnum Gamin by Eb, and In urbe Games.

 Other names are Chamin and Camyna.
 A bull of 14 October 1140 has the mention of Chamin cum taberna et foro.
 In a bull of 25 February 1188 there is apud civitated Camyn.
 Ultimately the name Camin was settled upon.

-The name is associated with a massive glacial boulder (diameter of 20 m) situated in the Dziwna’s riverbed.
+The name is associated with a massive glacial boulder (diameter of 20 m) situated in the Dziwna riverbed.
 This Royal Boulder has been used as a designator in ship transport.

 Since 1959 the Royal Boulder has been protected as a natural monument.

 There are three legends dealing with the Royal Boulder.

-The first one says that in 1121 Duke Bolesław III Wrymouth stood on it and welcomed sailors’ parades.
+The first one says that in 1121 Duke Bolesław III Wrymouth stood on it and welcomed sailors' parades.

 The second one describes the origins of the Royal Boulder.
 The boulder was in fact a petrified toad that wreaked havoc in the Kamieński Bay.
-It was cursed by the Slovian god Trzygłów into a boulder.
+It was cursed by the Slavic god Trzygłów into a boulder.

 The third one describes the story of a devil, banished from a dwelling nearby, that promised to find a suitable partner for a certain giant if it destroys said dwelling.
-Mistrustful giant wanted to see his future partner first and saw her he did.
+The mistrustful giant wanted to see his future partner first and saw her he did.
 From the depth of the waters emerged a perfect match for the giant but in the exact moment a rooster crowed, the illusion of the future spouse was dropped and showed a devil.
 A furious giant threw into him a massive boulder.
 Devil wanted to run away and changed into a toad, but it was too late, the boulder crushed him and confines him to this day.